 The presence and abundance of cryptic waterbirds show species-specific patterns relating to habitat assemblages at each survey site.
-Some species require fairly homogenous reed or samphire dominated wetlands, whereas others prefer more heterogenous assemblages of aquatic plants and other habitat features such as mudflat.
-Lake water levels (and therefore water delivery to the site), should therefore be maintained at levels that are will support a variety of wetland types in order to provide habitat for cryptic bird populations.
+Some species require homogenous reed- or samphire-dominated wetlands, whereas others prefer more heterogenous assemblages of aquatic plants and other habitat features such as mudflat.
+Lake water levels (and therefore water delivery to the site), should therefore be maintained at appropriate levels that will support a variety of wetland types, that will in turn provide habitat for cryptic bird populations.
 Revegetation programs aimed at increasing overall wetland biodiversity could also consider the habitat preference of cryptic bird species as discussed here.

-Islands in the Coorong and Lake Alexandrina and Lake Albert supported large numbers of colonial-nesting waterbirds between 2012-2014.
+Islands in the Coorong and Lake Alexandrina and Lake Albert supported large numbers of colonial-nesting waterbirds between 2012-14.
 The results of the aerial surveys represent waterbird breeding activity in a short period of relatively high water levels following almost a decade of drought.
 Waterbird breeding activity is closely linked to water availability, therefore the data presented here reflect breeding in relatively 'good' years.
-However the number of species or individuals breeding in the 2012-2014 surveys may still represent populations that are recovering from the long period of low water flows.
-Continued monitoring of colonial-nesting waterbirds is required in order to assess longer-term trends in response to water delivery at the site.
+However the number of species or individuals breeding in the 2012-14 surveys may still represent populations that are recovering from the long period of low water flows.
+Continued monitoring of colonial-nesting waterbirds is required in order to assess longer-term trends in response to environmental change, with particular reference to water delivery, and in the context of regional and global impacts on these populations and species.